as2network/snapshot/README.md

 - Payout is always every other week (bi-weekly)
 - Payout occurs through contract push
 - Contract checks with Registry - Registry is based on Snapshot
-- You must vote 'present' every month to get your bi-weekly stake
-- The inital Genesis registration does not require a present vote
-- First Present vote will take place on January 3rd, (exactly 1 year since Besu Network Launch)
-- You will get 3 staking payments before the first required 'present' vote

 ## Questions